pace-neutrons/Horace/documentation/user_docs/docs/example_scripts/horace_diagnostics.rst

 ---------------

-Generate a suitable sqw file, from a single orientation (see Taylor et al) for an explanation of the science of this particular material.
+Generate a suitable sqw file, from a single orientation (see Taylor et al for an explanation of the science of this particular material).

 .. note::